TheOnlyDeFiSage/one-shot/README.md

 # **ANNOUNCEMENT**
- **THIS IS BEING DISCONTINUED AND NEW REPO ON THE WAY**
+-**THIS IS BEING DISCONTINUED AND NEW REPO ON THE WAY** -**STAY TUNED FOR MORE DETAILS.
+THE NEW REPOSITORY WILL FEATURE UPDATED FUNCTIONALITY AND AN IMPROVED STRUCTURE TO ENSURE LONG-TERM GROWTH.**

- **Stay tuned for more details.
-The new repository will feature updated functionality and an improved structure to ensure long-term growth.**